 Even the stock corrupt government bad guy Harold Attinger isn’t a mustache-twirling villain; after decades of service to the government, he can’t even afford to retire, so he goes to immoral and traitorous lengths to obtain what he feels he earned.

 The story shifts to China in its final act.
 Arguably the current most powerful and influential country on Earth, the Autobots believe it is a place they can thrive.
 That’s the sad irony of it: the communist dictatorship seems like a viable option compared to America, which no longer represents freedom or opportunity.

 This is all heavy, relevant stuff.
 Good thing we had all those ‘splosions and the oddly detailed treatises on Romeo & Juliet laws.

+What new theories will arise when Transformers 5 releases in 2017?
 Are the Transformers part of an Illuminati plot?
 Do you know any more Transformers theories?
 Have any of your own?
 Let us know in the comments!